 Mr Nevin arrives at Port Arthur aboard the Harriet, May 8th, 1874

 accompanying the prisoner whom he had photographed as William Campbell

 but who was hanged as Job Smith at the Hobart Gaol, May 1875.

 Source: Mitchell Library SLNSW, Tasmanian Papers Ref: 320.

 Thomas Nevin’s busiest years working with the Municipal and Territorial Police in Hobart prisons and at the Town Hall Police Office were 1873-1884.
 A.H.
-Boyd’s name, by contrast, disappears abruptly from the police gazettes after February 1873, and up to that date only in relation to his signature undersigning the transfer of paupers from the Port Arthur site to invalid depots and asylums in Hobart (Tasmania Reports of Crime Information for Police 1871-1875.
+Boyd’s name, by contrast, disappears abruptly from the police gazettes after February 1873, and up to that date only in relation to his signature undersigning the transfer of paupers from the Port Arthur site to invalids depots and asylums in Hobart (Tasmania Reports of Crime Information for Police 1871-1875.
 J. Barnard Gov’t Printer).